How can I tell my parents that I'm gay?

 Why I am not able to forget my ex even after she dumps me?

-What do I do if I suspect my child or teen is depressed?
+What do I do if my teen daughter wants on birth control?